thoughtful-web/settings-page-wp/README.md

 ## Roadmap

-Features, changes, and fixes which I plan on implementing:

 1. Continue developing the documentation.
 2. Create a form to generate a configuration file with.
 3. Consider adding a network admin settings page configuration.